aro-network/aro-docs/docs/node-operator-guide/aro-client/aro-client-pcdn-worker.md

 By enabling peers to act as both clients and servers, PCDNs distribute the content delivery load across a network of users, which can improve efficiency and scalability, especially for bandwidth-intensive applications like live streaming and software updates.

-The `PCDN Worker` is a Edge Cloud Worker on ARO Network that enables ARO Client with high-performance PCDN edge service capabilities.
+The `PCDN Worker` is an Edge Cloud Worker deployed on ARO Network's open application infrastructure for Edge Services (supports third-party application).
+The `PCDN Worker` enables ARO Client with high-performance PCDN Edge Service capabilities.

 Follow this tutorial to intall PCDN Worker software image on your **ARO Client**.